Julia sets and geometrically finite maps over finite extensions of the $p$-adic field: Restriction of the Julia set

 \section{Restriction of the Julia set}

-In this section we prove Theorem \ref{Thm:main}.
+In this section, the goal is to prove Theorem \ref{Thm:main}.
 Let $\phi\in K(z)$ be a rational map of degree at least $2$.
 As mentioned in Section \ref{sec:intro}, by definitions, $J_K(\phi)\subset J_{\mathbb{C}_p}^{K}(\phi)$.
-So it suffices to show $J_{\mathbb{C}_p}^{K}(\phi)\subset J_K(\phi)$.
-We point out that the assumption (2) of Theorem \ref{Thm:main} is not required until Section \ref{sec:recurrent}.
+We will show $J_{\mathbb{C}_p}^{K}(\phi)\subset J_K(\phi)$.
+Before that, we mention here the assumption (2) of Theorem \ref{Thm:main} is not required until Section \ref{sec:recurrent}.
 But we repeatedly apply the assumption (1), that is, in this section, we always make the following assumption.